ErichZimmer/OpenSync/README.md

  - **Ext.
 Trigger Jitter**: 2 clock cycles (~6.6ns * clock divider)
  - **Max Pulse Sequence Length**: 32 pulses
  - **Pulse Sequence Repetition**: Up to 500,000 iterations
- - **Pulse Sequence Repetition Jitter**: 4 clock cycles (~13.2ns * clock divider)
+ - **Pulse Sequence Repetition Jitter**: up to 5 clock cycles (up to ~16.5ns * clock divider)
- - All powered via USB! (for now)
+ - All powered via USB!

 ## Advanced Features
- - Four (4) independent clocks mapped to all 16 output channels
+ - Three (3) independent clocks mapped to all 12 output channels
- - Each clock can be mapped to one of two input channels
+ - Each clock can be mapped to one of three input channels
  - Variable timing for each internal clock
  - Each clock can skip certain number of external triggers